caswakul/iotfun/NETPIE2020-Experiment1.md

 ## Exercise 1D

-F inally, this is a bit challenging experimental design.
+Finally, this is a bit challenging experimental design.
 Can you try to test the functionality of 'QoS' settings in MQTT.
 It can be such a challenge because you might not be easily able to control how messages are lost during the transmission.
 Use load generator?
 Use Wireshark?
 Any idea here?